grapestone5321/robond-deep_learning/writeup.md

 ### Bilinear Upsampling
 The helper function implements the bilinear upsampling layer.
 Upsampling by a factor of 2 is generally recommended.
 Upsampling is used in the decoder block of the FCN.

+Transposed convolutions are one way of upsampling layers to higher dimensions or resolutions.
+Bilinear upsampling is a resampling technique that utilizes the weighted average of four nearest known pixels, located diagonally to a given pixel, to estimate a new pixel intensity value.
+The weighted average is usually distance dependent.
+Let's consider the scenario where you have 4 known pixel values, so essentially a 2x2 grayscale image.
+This image is required to be upsampled to a 4x4 image.
+The bilinear upsampling method will try to fill out all the remaining pixel values via interpolation.

 ### Skip connections
 One effect of convolutions or encoding in general is you narrow down the scope by looking closely at some picture and lose the bigger as a result.
 So even if we were to decode the output of the encoder back to the original image size, some information has been lost.